 Purpose and background

-This supplementary guidance is only for areas that are in Level 4.
+This supplementary guidance is only for areas that are in Level 4 and covers the period up to the reintroduction of levels.
 You should continue to refer to the previous organised activities for children and young people guidance for the detail on considerations and mitigations required.

-If you are at Level 3 or below, then you should continue to use the existing guidance to determine what is still permitted at each Level and for considerations and mitigations for your services.
+If you are at Level 3 or below, then you should continue to use the existing guidance for organised activities to determine what is still permitted at each Level and for considerations and mitigations for your services.

-At Level 4, outdoor organised activities for under 12s can continue where there are no more than 2 adults at any one time and the overall group size, including facilitators, is no more than 15.
-This permitted where the work cannot be carried out by working at home and the gathering restrictions for this age group.
+From 12 March, at Level 4, outdoor organised activities can now include all children and young people (up to age 18) where there are no more than 2 adults at any one time and the overall group size, including facilitators, is no more than 15.
+This is permitted where the work cannot be carried out by working at home and in compliance with the gathering restrictions for this age group.

 This guidance is for organised unregulated activities and services provided outdoors for children, including babies and toddlers, that are voluntary, third sector, parent or peer led or unregulated private providers delivering a service or activity directly to children and young people at Level 4 only.